Global Sync Offset (Audio)

 “Global Sync Offset” refers to audio across section or entire program that is out of sync (early or late) by a consistent amount of frames/ seconds.

 Global sync offset impacts Technical and Content quality.
-At best, it will be distracting to the customer.
+At best, it will be distracting to the member.
 At worst, it could ultimately make the content unwatchable.

 Audio is 1 frame or less out of sync AND only for a single shot or short duration.